 These prestigious collaborations as well as degrees in plastic arts and scenography, and experience of an illustrator for Vogue and Vanity Fair at the beginning of his career, have forged a very rich and individual designer’s style.
 His passion for art and dance are at the core of his interest for shoes, the accessory which, accordingly to Hardy, "constrains and transforms the human body".
 The styles drawn by master’s hand in highly artistic sketches look like miniature architectural works.

 Hardy’s unique way of using lines and blocks of color is something that has set his creations apart since the very beginning.
 Minimalism and simplicity, sculptural forms, importance of colors and combinations of black and white are the main codes of the brand.

 The designer produces under his name male and female shoes, but also bags and jewelry which also are an expression of his rich artistic heritage and his interest in experimentation.
 This interest is also reflected in regular Pierre Hardy’s collaborations with a multitude of brands for which he creates capsule collections: Peugeot, Nars, Frédéric Malle, GAP.

-In addition to its own stores in New York and Paris, the Pierre Hardy brand is represented in the finest world image and concept-stores: Colette and Le Bon Marché in Paris, TSUM in Moscow, Lane Crawford in Hong Kong, Pierrot le fou in Tbilisi, Games in London, Sanahunt in Kiev.
+In addition to its own stores in New York and Paris, the Pierre Hardy brand is represented in the finest world image and concept-stores: Le Bon Marché and Le Printemps in Paris, Lane Crawford in Hong Kong, Matches in London etc.